dotlang/language/doc/RFE.md

 ```

 ? - Allow modify a struct using `new_point = current_point{x:10}`

 ? - How can we mock? for testing. e.g. another function or time.

+? - Why can't we have a thread-safe map which can be modified in place?
+Does it have conflic with language's immutability promises?
+I think it does.

+? - `t[$]` and `t[$:]` and `t[:$]` to refer to internal type of an array or a map. in generics.

+? - With current geneics proposal, types are bindings too.
+`Data = int` type of Data is `type`